mardigiorgio/mc-utilities-plugin/README.md

-# MahkoUtils
+# mc-utilities-plugin

-MahkoUtils is a lightweight plugin for Minecraft servers that adds a few quality-of-life utilities.
+mc-utilities-plugin is a lightweight plugin for Minecraft servers that adds a few quality-of-life utilities.
 It integrates with LuckPerms and provides tools that encourage healthy play habits and configurable player home limits.

 ## Features
 - **MidnightKick**: Automatically removes non-admin players during early morning hours to nudge them toward logging off and getting rest.
 - **/upgradehome**: Command for players to spend diamond blocks to increase their maximum number of homes, with permissions managed through LuckPerms.

 ## Building
-MahkoUtils uses Maven.
+mc-utilities-plugin uses Maven.
 To build the plugin, run:

 ```
 mvn package